 DWI vs Driving after Consuming in NC

 The "Driving after Consuming" charge only applies to those under age 21, and does not require any actual impairment due to alcohol.
-In fact any BAC above 0.01 can result in the charge.
+In fact any BAC of 0.01 or above can result in the charge.
 Someone under age 21 can be charged with both DWI and driving after consuming if they were in fact impaired.
 A DWI charge is basically automatic for a BAC of 0.08 or above.
 Each charge for first time offenders is a misdemeanor with similar consequences despite DWI having its own special sentencing guidelines.